Tales of the TARDIS: Release and reception

-A seventh episode was released on iPlayer and broadcast on BBC Four on 20 June 2024, two days before the series 14 finale "Empire of Death", featuring Ncuti Gatwa and Millie Gibson as the Fifteenth Doctor and Ruby Sunday.
-In conjunction with the return of antagonist Sutekh in the parent series, the episode presents a remastered version of Pyramids of Mars with updated special effects, as well as new material written by Davies, directed by Jamie Donoughue, and produced by Vicki Delow.
+The first six episodes were released on 1 November 2023 exclusively on BBC iPlayer, and are only available to watch in the United Kingdom.
+A seventh episode which recapped the story Pyramids of Mars was released on iPlayer and broadcast on BBC Four on 20 June 2024, two days before the series 14 finale "Empire of Death", which featured the return of Pyramids of Marss antagonist, Sutekh.
+This version had updated special effects compared to the original, and contained new material written by Davies, directed by Jamie Donoughue, and produced by Vicki Delow.